databonsai/databonsai/README.md

 -   `batch_size`: The number of rows in each batch.
 -   `start_idx`: The starting index from which to begin processing.

+Returns:

+-   `success_idx`: The index of the last successful row processed.

 ```python
 from databonsai.utils import apply_to_column_batch, apply_to_column